nickredmark/ooth/examples/graphql-api-with-auth/README.md

 npm start
 ```

-Visit `http://localhost:3001/graphiql` to play with the data.
+The GraphQL endpoint is `/graphql`.
+Visit `/graphiql` to play with the data.

 Notice how you can query posts and comments, but not insert any without having logged in.